hicheddar/extedit/README.md

 currently a loophole

 # install
-extedit uses a bookmarklet
+extedit uses a bookmarklet.
 paste this code into the url box of a new bookmark
 ```js
 javascript:fetch("https://hicheddar.github.io/mainexploit.js").then(data=>{data.text().then(text=>{eval(text)})});
 ```
-to enable, go to a page and click the bookmarklet. if you are taken to a 404 page, click it again and the menu will open.
+to enable, go [this website](https://www.google.com/chrome) and click the bookmarklet. if you are taken to a 404 page, click it again and the menu will open.

 # questions